By Mayo Clinic Staff

 If you notice any signs or symptoms of a pilonidal cyst, see your doctor.
 He or she can diagnose the condition by examining the lesion.

-There is some disagreement about what causes pilonidal cysts.
-Most pilonidal cysts appear to be caused by loose hairs that penetrate the skin.
+The exact cause of pilonidal cysts isn't clear.
+But most pilonidal cysts appear to be caused by loose hairs that penetrate the skin.
 Friction and pressure — skin rubbing against skin, tight clothing, bicycling, long periods of sitting or similar factors — force the hair down into skin.
 Responding to the hair as a foreign substance, the body creates a cyst around the hair.

 This explanation accounts for rare cases of pilonidal cysts that occur in parts of the body other than near the tailbone.
 For example, barbers, dog groomers and sheep shearers have developed pilonidal cysts in the skin between fingers.

-Certain factors can make you more susceptible to developing pilonidal cysts.
-These include:
+Certain factors can make you more susceptible to developing pilonidal cysts, such as:

 - Inactive lifestyle